tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

    *  X: The context-specific data used for key derivation includes the concatenation of AlgorithmID, SuppPubInfo, and SuppPrivInfo, as defined in {{NIST.SP.800-56Ar3}}.
 The fields AlgorithmID and SuppPubInfo are defined in Section 4.6.2 of {{RFC7518}} The fields PartyUInfo and PartyVInfo, also defined in that section, are intentionally excluded.
 PartyUInfo is omitted because post-quantum KEMs do not support sender authentication.
 PartyVInfo is excluded because the recipient’s identity is already bound to the public key used for encapsulation, making its inclusion unnecessary.
 If mutually known private information is required, both parties MUST agree out-of-band to include it as SuppPrivInfo.

-   *  L: length of the output key in bits and it would be set to match the length of the key required for the AEAD operation.
+   *  L: length of the output key in bits.
+In Direct Key Agreement mode, L is set to the key length required by the content encryption algorithm identified by the "enc" parameter.
+In Key Agreement with Key Wrapping mode, L is set to the key length required by the key wrap algorithm identified by the "alg" parameter; for ML-KEM-512+A128KW, ML-KEM-768+A192KW, and ML-KEM-1024+A256KW this is 128, 192, and 256 bits, respectively.

    *  S: the optional customization label.
 In this document this parameter is unused, that is it is the zero-length string "".